b97en/bbuild.me/content/posts/projects/brookside-forge/introduction.md

 Welcome to the first official devlog for Brookside Forge!
 This entry documents the key conceptual milestones and systems we’ve fleshed out in the early design phase of our cozy blacksmith-life sim with folklore-fantasy vibes.

-Core Vision
+🎯 Core Vision

-I’ve locked in our high-concept identity:
+We’ve locked in our high-concept identity:

 A top-down pixel-art adventure where you inherit a forge in post-war Yorkshire, blending British and Japanese smithing, self-sufficient homesteading, and soft-fantasy storytelling.